-Exam series Access arrangement Final deadline November 2020 Modified papers 4 September 2020 4 November 2020 All other access arrangements 1 October 2020 (GCE) 1 November 2020 (GCSE) January 2021 Modified papers 4 October 2020 January 2021 All other access arrangements 21 October 2020 June 2021 Modified papers 31 January 2021 June 2021 All other access arrangements 31 March 2021
+Exam series Access arrangement Final deadline Autumn 2021 (this includes the exceptional GCE and GCSE examination series in England and the standard GCSE November examination series) Modified papers 8 September 2021 (GCE) 20 September 2021 (GCSE) Autumn 2021 (this includes the exceptional GCE and GCSE examination series in England and the standard GCSE November examination series) All other access arrangements 1 October 2021 (GCE) 1 November 2021 (GCSE) January 2022 Modified papers 4 October 2021 January 2022 All other access arrangements 21 October 2021 June 2022 Modified papers 31 January 2022 June 2022 All other access arrangements 31 March 2022

-GCSE January 2021 examination series - GCSE specifications are not available to centres in England.
+GCSE January 2022 examination series - GCSE specifications are ${f not}$ available to centres in England.

-For those candidates who decide to re-sit GCSE units in June 2021, following the publication of January 2021 GCSE examination results, orders for modified papers must be received no later than 21 March 2021.
+For those candidates who decide to re-sit GCSE units in June 2022, following the publication of January 2022 GCSE examination results, orders for modified papers must be received no later than 21 March 2022.

-(For unitised GCSE qualifications in Northern Ireland in March 2021 please see CCEA's website for information.)
+(For unitised GCSE qualifications in Northern Ireland in March 2022 please see CCEA's website for information.)

-NB Please note that candidates may not be able to have the modified papers requested, if orders are not received by the published deadline.
+NB Candidates may not be able to have the modified papers for their examinations if orders are not received by the published deadline.